Mexican National Welterweight Championship

 The Mexican National Welterweight Championship (Campeonato Nacional Peso Welter in Spanish) is a Mexican professional wrestling championship created and sanctioned by Comisión de Box y Lucha Libre Mexico D.F. (the Mexico City Boxing and Wrestling Commission).
 While the commission sanctions the title, it does not promote the events at which the title is defended.
 Consejo Mundial de Lucha Libre (CMLL) promotes the events and has the everyday control of the championship.
 The official definition of the welterweight weight class in Mexico is between 77 kg and 87 kg, but is not always strictly enforced.
 Because Lucha Libre emphasizes the lower weight classes, this division is considered more important than the normally more prestigious heavyweight division of a promotion.
 As it is a professional wrestling championship, it is not won legitimately; it is instead won via a scripted ending to a match or awarded to a wrestler because of a storyline.
 All title matches take place under two out of three falls rules.

 Karloff Lagarde holds all "longevity" records for the championship.
 He has had the longest individual reign (1,859 days), the longest combined reign (2,731 days) and the most reigns of any champion, with four.
 Psicosis holds the record for the shortest reign, having held the title for only two days.
-Soberano Jr. is the current champion, having defeated Rey Cometa on May 12, 2017, to win the championship.
-It is Soberano Jr.'s first Welterweight Championship reign and first championship reign of any kind, he is the 75th overall champion and the 56th person to hold the title.
+Magia Blanca is the current champion, having won a tournament on June 24, 2022, to win the championship.
+It is Blanca's first Welterweight Championship reign.
+He is the 76th overall champion and the 57th person to hold the title.